ste-kooi/LoveNS/README.md

  - **-v**, **--verbose** : If verbose is called every iteration and its score is now printed.
  - **-ro**, **--reorder** : Ends a hillclimber run with randomly reordering every route 500 times and saves improvements.

+    Example: To run a hillclimber of the Holland region 500 times while printing every iteration and reordering the routes at the end call: `main.py -hl -hc 500 -v -ro`

 ### Experiments
 **Baseline - random algorithm**